 - be able to rethink existing manufacturing methods and generate innovative new methods for improving the whole factory concept and production

-- be able to well understand economy of manufacturing
+- be able to well understand the economy of manufacturing

 Degree structure and studies